ContentMine/workshop-resources/training-guidelines/how-to-setup-a-training.md

 # How to set up a Training

+This document should help you to work out the training materials, work out a proper training concept and deliver it on spot.

+**Table of Contents**

 1. [General guideline](#general-guidelines)

 2. [Lessons learned](#lessons-learned)

-This document should help you to work out the training materials, work out a proper training concept and execute it on spot.

 ## Goals and Strategy